Z3R0DA/z3r0da.github.io/_posts/HTB/2024-06-30-HTB - Perfection.md

 sqlite>
 ```

-So I've uploaded uploaded and fired up `linpeas` and it spat out a juicy nugget: `/var/mail/susan`
+So I've uploaded and fired up `linpeas` and it spat out a juicy nugget: `/var/mail/susan`

 ```bash
 bash-5.1$ pwd